dawnmy/metatranscriptome_paper/README.md

-# This is used to deposit the code utilized in the metatranscriptome study
+# This is used to deposit the code utilized in the metatranscriptome studys.